ssc256/keypsafe-docs/security/security-model.md

 **Weak passwords.** The password factor is hardened with Argon2id (time=3, memory=64MiB) before being combined with the recovery key.
 Offline brute-force attacks against the password alone are computationally expensive, and the recovery key adds 256 bits of entropy that the attacker must also possess.

 **Single factor loss.** Losing a passkey does not lose the vault — the password+recovery key path is an independent wrapping of the same DEK.
-Losing the recovery key (but keeping the passkey) is also recoverable.
-Both factors must be lost simultaneously to lose access permanently.
+Losing the recovery key is also recoverable with the passkey.
+Both factors must be lost to lose access permanently.

 ---